 Apple introduced third-party keyboards back in iOS 8, and swipe-input options like Gboard, SwiftKey, and Swype made typing on an iPhone one-handed much easier.
-Even better, apps like Word Flow moved the keyboard to the side of the iPhone so there was less thumb-stretching.
-Well, now Apple has its own option in iOS 11 and iOS 12 for better one-handed typing in the stock keyboard.
+Even better, apps like Word Flow moved the keyboard to the side of the iPhone, so there was less thumb-stretching.
+Well, ever since iOS 11, Apple has had its own option for better one-handed typing in the stock keyboard.

 To use the one-handed mode in Apple's default keyboard, just make sure you're running an iOS 11, iOS 12, iOS 13, or iOS 14 software version on your iPhone.
 While it works best on larger Plus- and Max-sized iPhone models, you can also use the feature on the smallest models, such as the iPhone SE (2nd generation).
 Also, before going further, it's worth noting that this only works in portrait orientation.

-When using the stock Apple keyboard, long-press on the globe icon next to the "123" key (on older iPhones) or in the bottom-left corner of the screen (on Face ID iPhones) to bring up the keyboard menu.
+When using the stock Apple keyboard (in any language), long-press on the globe icon next to the "123" key (if you have a Home button) or in the bottom left of the screen (on Face ID models) to bring up the keyboard menu.

 After long-pressing the globe or smiley, below the list of enabled keyboards you can switch to, you'll see icons for left, center, and right orientation for Apple's stock keyboard — no matter which language you're using.
 If you use your iPhone with your left hand, choose the left orientation.
 If you use your iPhone with your right, choose the right orientation.
 Slide to Type even works in one-handed mode.

 Whenever you want to return to the center position, just tap on the arrow opposite of the left or right positioned keyboard to expand it back to full width.
 You could also long-press the globe or emoji icon again, then choose the centered keyboard.

-While I love this one-handed feature, it's not enough to make me want to switch from my preferred Gboard keyboard, especially since Gboard also added a one-handed typing mode.
+While I love Apple's one-handed feature, it's not enough to make me want to switch from my preferred Gboard keyboard, especially since Gboard also has a one-handed typing mode.

-To get to this in Gboard, long-press on either the globe icon next to the "123" key (for older iPhones) or the cog icon just left of the space bar (for Face ID iPhones), then select "One-handed mode."
+To get to this in Gboard, long-press on either the globe icon next to the "123" key (for Touch ID models) or the cog icon just left of the space bar (for Face ID models), then select "One-handed mode."
 It will automatically squeeze the keyboard to one side, and you can tap the arrow to switch sides or the expand icon to go back to full size.
 Swipe input even works in Gboard's one-handed mode, but just like Apple's version, it doesn't work in landscape orientation.

 - Don't Miss: 19 Tips to Help You Master Gboard for iPhone